nh-777/chaostoolkit-tutorials/chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/before.md

 Our intuition obviously suggests the consequences on the consumer will be rather bad but let's confirm (or infirm it) via a Chaos Toolkit experiment.

+Let's put this in practice,

-Before we get going, let's deploy our application:
+Before we get going, let's move to the sample we are going to play in this
+class:

+`cd chaostoolkit-samples/service-down-not-visible-to-users`{{execute}}

+Now, we can deploy our application and setup the service where to connect to our application:

 `kubectl create -f consumer-service.json -f provider-service.json -f 01-before`{{execute}}